Have you heard of clothing subscription services? I must admit, I had no idea you could get a clothing subscription box until a few years ago.

 Like Le Tote, Rent the Runway is a clothing rental service although you do have the option to purchase items you rent at a discounted price.

-Rent the Runway has several rental plans.
+Rent the Runway has several rental options.

 This is a great option if you need a dress for a wedding or a very special event.
 Prices start at $30 and you rent one dress for a period of 4 or 8 days.
 You get a free back up size with your order, just in case you order the wrong size.